vlady5lav/AionysTestTask/client/README.md

 ### `npm run ci`

-Launches the client application and starting CYPRESS test runner in the interactive mode.\
+Launches the client application and starts CYPRESS test runner in the interactive mode.

 ### `npm test`